Today’s blog post is a continuation of my “To the single people out there” series. You can check out parts 1 and 2 in the links below:

 “Besides, like with work, good relationships don’t just appear when we’re ready.
 It may take a few thoughtful tries before we know what love and commitment really are”.

 And even from a Christian perspective, the notion of choice and action as opposed to passivity when it comes to relationships continues.
-From what I’ve been hearing and reading lately, the whole “God told me who my partner would be” narrative is being brought into question.
-Check out this video by YouTuber Joseph Solomon called “God told me that’s my husband/wife” (it’s amazing).
+In this YouTube video entitled “God told me who my partner would be“, YouTuber and musical artist Joseph Solomon reveals why this actually might not be the case.
 Pastor Mike Todd echoes this sentiment in one of his “Relationship Goals” videos where he says “You choose who you marry”.
-There was also another video I watched that emphasised how isolating yourself and sitting on your hands, waiting for some kind of miracle to happen is not exactly the best way to secure your dream relationship.

 And so I hear all these nuggets of wisdom and these perspectives and I read these blog posts and books and watch all these videos and I start to feel anxious, like I actively need to be doing something right now to get into a relationship.
 (Cue thoughts of being single forever and wondering if I should go out more).